Bellfalasch/frontend-forum/slides.md

 * [Principles for building web applications](https://www.gjensidige.builders/community/blog/principles) (new order, new items - now 26 in total, improved texts)
 * Added some "candidate principles" to said page, things we're considering.
 What's your input?
 * Rewrote the page [Supported browsers](https://www.gjensidige.builders/community/blog/supported-browsers) to assist you a bit better, while also giving some sane pointers.
 * Created a brand new page dedicated to [automated testing](https://www.gjensidige.builders/community/blog/testing-principles) at Gjensidige, since this has been asked about for a while.
-With this being a new page, we're eager to hear your feedback.
+With this being a new page, we're eager to hear your feedback
+  * _Thank you Katarina Matysova for valuable feedback during writing._
 * Updated the [universal design for developers](https://www.gjensidige.builders/learn/universal-design/code) page, refreshing some tips, and pointing readers to the brand new [accessibility guidelines in Storybook](https://www.gjensidige.builders/docs/core/?path=/docs/accessibility-introduction--about) instead.

 </v-clicks>